-I included tracks from 1999’s terrific and forgotten No Exit, forgotten because Coolio makes an appearance, and three Debbie Harry solo tracks.
+I included tracks from 1999’s terrific and forgotten No Exit (do listener want to forget Coolio and the Jazz Passengers?) and three Debbie Harry solo tracks.
 You haven’t lived until I’ve serenaded you at karaoke with “I Want That Man.”

 And I retract what I wrote above.
 If there’s a better line than “Your hair is beautiful” in rock, I haven’t heard it.